GEMS Program Frequently Asked Questions

 3. Are Interviews Required?

 Yes, interviews are required for acceptance to the GEMS Program.
-Last year 40% of applicants were invited to interview and 52% of applicants who were interviewed were offered acceptances.
+Last year 35% of applicants were invited to interview and 82% of applicants who were interviewed were offered acceptances.
 Applicants who are invited to interview will spend a full day at Georgetown, meet with faculty and staff, tour the school, meet former and current GEMS students, and participate in an interactive learning exercise.
 The GEMS Program is not able to assist applicants with travel arrangements or expenses.
 Interviews are scheduled for Monday, April 20, 2020, and Monday, May 4, 2020.
 Between April 1 – April 30, 2020, candidates will be notified by email and/or telephone if an interview will be extended.

-4. What Type of Students is the GEMS Admissions Committee Seeking?
+4. What Type of Student is the GEMS Admissions Committee Seeking?

 GEMS Class Profiles Under the New MCAT

 |GEMS Class Year||Class Size||Average Science GPA||New MCAT Average|